-Neil Young has been twice inducted into the Rock and Roll Hall of Fame, both as a member of Buffalo Springfield and for a solo career highlighted by the work of his magnificently ramshackle backing band, Crazy Horse.
+Neil Young has been twice inducted into the Rock and Roll Hall of Fame, both as a member of Buffalo Springfield and for a solo/Crazy Horse career.
 Amazingly, Crosby, Stills & Nash have their own placard in the Hall of Fame that does not include Mr. Young.
 (C’mon HOF–this is why people don’t like you.)

 But I digress.
 The main point is that Neil Young has collaborated with a lot of heavies, which makes sense, because he’s as heavy as they get.
 But…is Neil Young funky?